 Dog and Cat Registration

-The NSW Companion Animals Act 1998 and the Companion Animals Regulation 2008 provide for the identification and registration of cats and dogs, how they are managed and the duties and responsibilities of their owners in NSW.
+The NSW Companion Animals Act 1998 provides for the identification and registration of cats and dogs, how they are managed and the duties and responsibilities of their owners in NSW.

 Local councils administer and enforce this legislation, as well as update registration information on the NSW Companion Animals Register.